etiennebr/rstdocs/Applications/Calibration/OpticalCalibration.rst

 - **Image to Top Of Canopy reflectance (atmospheric corrections)**

 **Convert to milli reflectance**
 Flag to use milli-reflectance instead of reflectance.
 This allows to save the image with integer pixel type (in the range [0, 1000]  instead of floating point in the range [0, 1].
-In order to do that, use this option and set the output pixel type (-out filename double for example)
+In order to do that, use this option and set the output pixel type (-out filename double for example).

 **Clamp of reflectivity values between [0, 100]** Clamping in the range [0, 100].
 It can be useful to preserve area with specular reflectance.